Viral Testing

 Alternatively some doctors like Dr Daniel Dantini set the threshold value for high IgG as being 4 times the average IgG antibody level of the group of healthy people.1 But unless you have information on the average antibody levels in healthy people for a given test (and your lab report will not tell you this), this method is of little help.

-So, apart from the coxsackievirus B and echovirus ARUP Lab tests, for all other lab tests we do not have this threshold value rigorously calibrated and made available to ME/CFS patients.
+So, apart from the coxsackievirus B and echovirus ARUP Lab tests calibrated by Dr Chia, for all other lab tests we do not have this threshold value rigorously calibrated and made available to ME/CFS patients.
 Thus for ME/CFS patients who are unable to see an ME/CFS specialist doctor, it is hard to get an accurate diagnosis for high IgG.
 As patients we can only guess at what constitutes high IgG antibody levels.

 However, we can make an educated guess based on Dr Chia's calibration of the ARUP Lab coxsackievirus B and echovirus tests: Dr Chia determined that antibody levels in the region of 1:160 to 1:320 and higher are the threshold for chronic active infection.
 Now ARUP Lab state that the reference range for negative in these tests is 1:10.
 So if you divide 160 by 10, you get 16.
 So here the threshold antibody level Dr Chia uses for chronic active infection is 16 times higher than the reference antibody level for negative.